slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

 )
 ```

-Removing an emoji reaction is basically the same format, but you\'ll use
+Removing an emoji reaction is basically the same format, but you'll use
 `reactions.remove` instead of `reactions.add`

 ``` python